-Cockatoo Squid (Galiteuthis phyllura)
+Cockatoo Squid

-The Cockatoo Squid is a species of glass squid.
-Rather than squirting ink when agitated, it changes the color of its body from transparent to colored by expressing pigment-filled cells called chromatophores.
-It can grow up to a length of three m.
-It is able to hold itself motionless in the water column by regulating the ratio of ammonium chloride to seawater that it holds in an internal cavity.
-They are thought to inhabit depths of 300 m to 1000 m.
-Cockatoo Squid have been seen at the Oregon Offshore Site at 586 m, floating in the water column, where we witnessed its skin change from dark red to transparent.
-It was also spotted swimming around ROCLS at Southern Hydrate Ridge at 786 m in depth.
+They are thought to inhabit depths of 300 m to 1000 m, and have been seen at the Oregon Offshore Site at 586 m, floating in the water column, where we witnessed its skin change from dark red to transparent.
+It was also spotted swimming around ROCLS at Southern Hydrate Ridge at 786 m in depth, and occasionally in the waters above Axial Seamount.

 References: